 No easy way to fix problem in publication ethics

-Retraction of an article ensures death of a written output or a communication of ideas and findings of research.
-With that one action it is assumed that by barring a bad research, the integrity of science has been preserved and the offender, the author or researcher, has been punished.
+Retraction of an article effectively means the death of a written output or a communication of ideas and findings of research.
+With that one action, it is assumed that by barring a piece of bad research, the integrity of science has been preserved and the offender, has been punished.
 And that such punishment would act as deterrence for the others in the future.

-The IJME recently retracted one article published on 30 April 2018 as Online First in the Comment section of the journal.
+The IJME recently retracted one such article published on \ April 30, 2018 as Online First in the Comment section of the journal.
 On 08 May 2018 we received a complaint from the Karolinska Institute (KI) that such a person did not work with them.
 On inquiry, we discovered that the author had not only lied about the institutional affiliation, but also provided a pseudonym.
 On being discovered, the author admitted the guilt, revealed true identity to the editor, and made a case that disclosure of identity would lead to adverse repercussions.
 After verifying the identity, the relevant qualification and true affiliation of the author, and the likely risk of adverse repercussions to the author in disclosing the identity, the journal decided to provide anonymity to the author.

 At the same time the scientific content of the article was re-reviewed internally and the peer review process, including all email exchanges, re-assessed.
 The manuscript was received on 30 October 2017, reviewed twice by one international and two Indian experts (expertise included public health, vaccine research and statistics); and revised three times with a Working Editor of the journal contributing and coordinating the process.
 We did not find anything amiss in our manuscript handling and the scientific content.
 Besides, the article was analysing a data set freely accessible on the Internet and employed statistical analysis that could be verified easily.